wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 _Figure 3_

 After hitting a dead-end, Spin backtracks to the most recent nondeterministic choice whose other alternatives have not yet been explored.
 In the figure, I illustrate that next unexplored choice as a jump back to an earlier region, shown by the red arrow going from 7(Q) back to 2(Q).
 The red arrow is only a visual aid showing where the search resumes after backtracking; it is not meant to be read as one literal execution step.
 From there, it places the queen in cell 2 in region 1 (shown as 2(Q), colored in green).
 After successfully placing a queen there, it moves on to region 2, where it rejects cell 6 due to a column conflict, and cells 5 and 7 due to diagonal clashes.
 It then selects cell 8.
-In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution in compliance with the row, column, and region constraints (the solved board is shown at the right).
+In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution in compliance with the puzzle constraints (the solved board is shown at the right).

 Now let’s begin working toward a solution in Spin, with the goal of finding all possible solutions to the puzzle.
-We’ll solve it first for a `4x4` grid as it’s simple, and then the same code, with minor changes, would be used to solve it for a `9x9` grid.
+We’ll solve it first for a `4x4` grid as it is simple, and then the same code, with minor changes, would be used to solve it for a `9x9` grid.

 We use the same board and colored regions configuration as given above.
 We encode the region of 1s as:
 ```promela